YunzeLi02/CS5500/README.md

 Format: netcdf

 The instant_2022.1.nc file serves as a sample dataset containing the aforementioned variables, with a 3-hour time interval and a time dimension spanning the first half of 2022 (January to June).

+During actual code execution, first run input.py to merge the six NetCDF files.
+Upon completion, execute initialcheck.py to conduct a preliminary assessment of the dataset quality.
+Subsequently, run ToZarr.py to convert this dataset into the Zarr format suitable for model predictions.
+Finally, execute IC_Zarr.py to perform a final evaluation of the dataset quality and generate the dataset scaler.npz file based on the training set.
+This file will be used for subsequent format conversion between variables.